EricZinda/Perplexity/docs/pxHowTo/pxHowTo50EventPredications.md

     yield from combinatorial_style_predication_1(state, x_target_binding, criteria_bound, unbound_values)
 ~~~
 We have modified the `large_a_1` implementation from the first section to now pay attention to "very".
-For the example, we assume the file is just large, not very large.
+For the example, we assume that "file2.txt" is just large, not very large.

-Note that if `large_a_1` is called with an unbound variable, it calls the same `criteria_bound()` function so it will only say that "file2.txt" is large, not vary large as well.
+Note that if `large_a_1` is called with an unbound variable, it calls the same `criteria_bound()` function so it will only say that "file2.txt" is large, not very large.

 ## Declaring Use of Event Information
 There is a problem, however.
 This doesn't work yet.
 If the user says "a file is very large" the system will respond with: